Protests against Donald Trump: Hollywood Walk of Fame

 On July 25, 2018 at 3:33 A.M., police responded to a report of a man vandalizing Trump's star with a pickaxe that was hidden in a guitar case.
 An hour later 24-year old Austin Clay turned himself in and was arrested for felony vandalism.
 Trump's star on the Hollywood Walk of Fame was left as rubble with the pickaxe left behind.
-KNBC found a witness who said he had asked the vandal, "What did Donald Trump do to you?" without getting a response.
+KNBC found a witness who said he had asked the vandal, "What did Donald Trump do to you?" without receiving a response.
 The star was replaced the next day.
 Later a brawl broke out on the Hollywood Walk of Fame between a group of protesters and a group of Trump supporters, who were holding a Make America Great Again rally in support of Trump around his new replacement star.
-In August, 2018, Trump supporters placed more than 50 laminated copies of the Trump star over blank squares at several locations, reportedly in response to a call for removal of Trump's star by a local city government.
+In August, 2018, Trump supporters placed more than fifty laminated copies of the Trump star over blank squares at several locations, reportedly in response to a call for removal of Trump's star by a local city government.